divriots/whats-new/src/pages/next/support-of-stencil.md

   label: Read more

 ---
-Added support for Stencil: a toolchain for building reusable, scalable Design Systems.
+Added support for Stencil: a toolchain for building reusable, scalable design systems.
 Generate small, blazingly fast, and 100% standards based Web Components that run in every browser.